jacklowrie/Juliett/README.md

 ![2](https://raw.githubusercontent.com/JBLowrie/Juliett/master/readme_image/6.png)

 #### 4. Run
 Ok, everything almost done.
-Make sure every time you use external tools to run the program.
+Make sure you use external tools to run the program.

+If you have some problem like "permission denied", go to the directory holds "run.sh", and typein the command:

+    chmod a+x run.sh

 The program will run a server on loalhost, you can visit it in your borwser with link: